 The rule also does not create a separate, stricter category for 30-round or higher-capacity magazines.
 The operative threshold is 15 rounds.
 Everything above it falls within the same prohibition, regardless of capacity.

 Under Virginia’s new magazine capacity rule, 30-round magazines are no longer legal for sale, purchase, transfer, or importation in Virginia.
 The rule sets the threshold at magazines holding more than 15 rounds.
 Thirty-round magazines exceed that limit.
-Existing lawful owners 21 and older appear to retain possession rights under the grandfathering provision.
+Existing owners can keep magazines they already lawfully own.
+The law does not restrict possession and sets no age limit on it.

 That is the direct answer.
 Here is the fuller picture.